London Bridge (film): Music

 Rahul Raj was signed in as the composer of the film.
 But after composing the main theme music and two songs, he left the project owing to time constraints and other commitments.
 Carnatic vocalist Dr. Sreevalsan Menon was hired to compose two additional songs.
 Rahul Raj was set to return to the project to compose the background score of the movie; but scheduling conflicts with his Telugu film Paathshala forced him to opt out completely.
 However the main theme music composed by Rahul Raj was retained and used as the opening titles theme.

 Release

 The film was released on 1 February 2014 at 72 theaters across Kerala and the distribution was done by Central Pictures.

 Reception

-London Bridge has received mixed reviews from critics, The Malayalam website Muyal Media has rated 3.2/5 stars for London Bridge and mentioned that "London Bridge, a triangular love story happening in London has got a kind of freshness in its visuals but lacks the same in the narrative."
+London Bridge has received mixed-to-positive reviews from critics, The Malayalam website Muyal Media has rated 3.2/5 stars for London Bridge and mentioned that "London Bridge, a triangular love story happening in London has got a kind of freshness in its visuals but lacks the same in the narrative."